opping-off/Calculations/README.md

 (btw congrats on finding ts, I really doubt a lot of people will even bother tracking this repository down tbh)

+dm me the word 'goober' if you found this